matmat/cinema-dts/README.md

 If the name begins with `SETUP` the disc (reel?) will auto-play without time code.
 Some systems (e.g. XD10) Some systems (e.g. XD10) reads only the first 18 bytes, but there are longer strings in the wild, e.g. `SETUP - Pink Noise Center` (26 bytes including '\0') from the ES Test Disc.

-### Fall-back format
+### Fallback format
+Bits 0-2:
-0x00 = Dolby A
+0 = Dolby A
-0x01 = Dolby SR
+1 = Dolby SR
-0x02 = Academy
+2 = Mono

-0x80 = Nonsync at any position of the reel
-0x81 = Nonsync within the last minute of the reel, usually used for the last reel
+Bit 7:
+1 = Last reel of feauture.
+Fallback will always be Non-Sync within the last two minutes.

-See [this post](http://www.film-tech.com/cgi-bin/ubb/f1/t012390/p3.html#000033) by Michael Zarits on Film-Tech.
+See [this post](http://www.film-tech.com/cgi-bin/ubb/f1/t012390/p3.html#000033) by Michael Zarits on Film-Tech and section 7.5.3 of the XD10 manual.

 ### Reel number
 13 = Trailer, iff Serial number equals 1253